-There is nothing wrong with freezing it, of course, in fact, I still have venison from two years ago in my freezer, but sometimes freezer space is in high demand on the homestead with the garden going and the chickens and ducks multiplying that I felt like it was a good idea to can some of this meat up.
+There is nothing wrong with freezing meat, of course.
+In fact, I still have venison from two years ago in my freezer, but sometimes freezer space is in high demand on the homestead with the garden going and the chickens and ducks multiplying that I felt like it was a good idea to learn how to can meat.

 I love canning.
 I know it might be a bit intimidating at the beginning but once you get the basics down it’s kinda the same process for everything.

-If you are a preparer and want to make sure you have a supply of food that will last awhile, canning your meat can be a great solution and addition to your stash of food.
+If you are a preparer and want to make sure you have a supply of food that will last awhile, canning meat can be a great solution and addition to your stash of food.

 The meat is softened in the process – if you raise animals for meat or if you hunt, you know that most of those animals actually moved before they were butchered.
 I find it especially true with deer and other animals that come straight from nature.

 In most cases, it just tastes better if you cook it longer or pressure cook it before using it to prepare dinner (you can see the process that I follow in my recipe pulled venison wrap or my BBQ venison neck recipe).

 No need to thaw – man, I am just so bad at remembering to take things out of the freezer the night before!
 I don’t know if there is a cure for this or not but really I’ve tried many things and I am still bad at this.

 I love that the meat is right there on the shelf ready for me to use.
-I can just grab a can, empty the liquid (or not), and use the soft meat in any recipe.
+I can just grab a jar, empty the liquid (or not), and use the soft meat in any recipe.
 It’s convenient!

-There are two ways to do this…
+There are two ways to can meat…

 Raw Pack vs. Hot Pack…